MuthoniWagaki/MuthoniWagaki/README.md

 - 👋 Hi, I’m @MuthoniWagaki
 - 👀 I’m interested in Data Analysis for public policies and social issues in developing countries.
-- 🌱 I’m currently learning how t code using Python and R.
+- 🌱 I’m currently learning how to code using Python and R.
 - 💞️ I’m looking to collaborate on research projects regarding development policies and programs.
 - 📫 You can reach out to me through github!